University of New Hampshire: National Historic Chemical Landmark

 Conant Hall was dedicated as a National Historical Chemical Landmark—the first in New Hampshire.
 Conant Hall was the first chemistry building on the Durham campus, and it was the headquarters of the American Chemical Society from 1907 to 1911, when Charles Parsons was the society's secretary.
 In addition, from 1906 to 1928, the hall housed the laboratories of Charles James, who was an innovative developer of separation and analytical methods for compounds of rare earth elements.
-James Hall, the second chemistry building on campus, was named for Charles James.

 Notable alumni

 Notable alumni of the University of New Hampshire include world-renowned author John Irving (B.A.
 1965), National Book Award-winning author Alice McDermott (M.A.
-1968), filmmaker Jennifer Lee (B.A.
-1992) and several former governors of the state of New Hampshire, including John Lynch, the 80th governor of the state from 2005-2013.
+1978), filmmaker Jennifer Lee (B.A.
+1992), television producer Marcy Carsey (B.A.
+1966), actor and comedian Mike O'Malley (B.A.
+1988), and several former governors of the state of New Hampshire, including John Lynch, the 80th governor of the state from 2005-2013.
 Joan Ferrini-Mundy is the current president of the University of Maine.